How to take a wisteria cutting

 Next, make a clean cut just below a leaf node using a sharp pair of pruning shears.
 The cut should be at a 45-degree angle, slanting away from the bud, to ensure that water does not collect on the cutting and cause rot.

-See also How to measure for new windows
+See also How to find child porn

 Remove any leaves or flowers from the lower part of the cutting, leaving only a few leaves at the top.
 This will reduce the amount of water lost through transpiration and help the cutting establish roots more effectively.